Ficool

 Chapter 34 - Straight through the Void

-A specially vehement voice blasted through his ears, trying to dissuade him from this foolish attempt.
+A specially vehement voice blasted through his ears, trying to dissuade him from this foolish endeavor throughout it all.

 "There are other ways!
 This is simply suicidal!
 Taking risks with little return is madness!